-If carrying out extensive work on a map, we recommend that you save the map periodically under a different name eg map l a.mpd, then map l b.mpd etc, finally saving the finished version as Farm Demo 2.mpd.
+If carrying out extensive work on a map, we recommend that you save the map periodically under a different name eg Farm Demo 1a.mpd, then Farm Demo 1b.mpd etc, finally saving the finished version as Farm Demo 2.mpd.
 In this way you protect your work and can always backtrack to a recent level if anything goes wrong.